 “In Raworths economic vision get a firm place.
 The economy is also about public values and how we manage joint sources.
 The city should think about such things now.
 How to translate that philosophy into future plans, calculation models, output indicators, tender procedures and governance?
 How to give public-civil cooperation more space?
 We should also implement this in financial and legal instruments.
 We operate in a global context.
 The support for this philosophy can also be found in other regions.
 The principles for responsible use of data and technology — what we are currently working on — are also based on public values.”

 Why is the responsible use of data and technology an important topic for the Amsterdam Metropolitan Area?

-“Sustainable digitization means that you include the entire chain.
+“Sustainable digitalisation means that you include the entire chain.
 We are now filling the North Sea with windmills.
 We need that energy to get rid of the gas.
-But now it seems that hyperscale data centers are prioritized over local needs.
+But now it seems that data centers are prioritised over local needs.
 Because both the wind farms and hyperscale data centers of private parties, we have handed over those considerations.
 If energy is supposed to be a utility function, and we also invest a large part of public money in windmills, why let it fall out of our hands?
 In addition, maybe we also need to do something with our drift to turn everything into data.
-Everyone assumes that data maximization is good, but shouldn’t we be thinking about data minimization?
+Everyone assumes that data maximisation is good, but shouldn’t we be thinking about data minimisation?
 After all, data remains an interpretation of the world.
 And what applies to energy also applies to data.
 That should also be a utility function that is publicly managed.”